 The Receiver has possession and control of approximately eight lots that are essentially adjacent to each other and to the Laurel Mountain Property.
 The lots appear to have been purchased by Laurel Mountain and the Nadels as part of the same general transaction in which Laurel Mountain purchased the Laurel Mountain Property.
-In lots to the Foundation.
-The Receiver is currently marketing this property with the Laurel
+In December 2003 and December 2004, Laurel Mountain and Nadel and his wife deeded these lots to the Foundation.
+The Receiver is currently marketing this property with the Laurel Mountain Property.
+Parties interested in purchasing this property should contact the Receiver directly.